30 Dec 2016

 Hong Kong contractors are experienced and highly skilled in building works.
 Because of the growing size and complexity of the projects, the current industry trend is to award large and complex building contracts as a single package to multi-disciplinary contractors.
 There is no formal restriction for entry to the contracting business in Hong Kong.
 Foreign and local contractors are treated alike, and they are allowed to tender local public sector projects.

 Hong Kong's expertise in construction of quality high-rise residential and commercial buildings is internationally renowned and in great demand in overseas markets, especially in Asia.
 The Middle East has arisen to be a market with growing potential for Hong Kong’s construction companies.
 Government infrastructure plans as well as commercial projects provide good support to construction activities in the Gulf region.
-For example, the Hong Kong-based construction company, Chun Wo Development, launched a luxury residential project ‘Reem Diamond Residence’ in Abu Dhabi, the United Arab Emirates (UAE) in 2014.
+For example, the Hong Kong-based construction company, China City Construction Group (formerly known as Chun Wo Development), launched a luxury residential project ‘Reem Diamond Residence’ in Abu Dhabi, the United Arab Emirates (UAE) in 2014.

 Major types of Hong Kong's exported services include project management, contracting and engineering consulting.

 New momentum in public infrastructure

 To achieve the objective of promoting economic growth through infrastructural development, the Hong Kong government has been increasing its infrastructure investment over the past few years.
 Some of the mega infrastructure projects announced in the Policy Address in 2007 have had their details published and tenders released, thereby driving up local construction activities.
 Below is a summary of the ten infrastructure projects: